atman-33/poc-copilot-code-review/docs/code-review-considerations.md

 # Code Review Considerations

+> **Note to Copilot:** When generating review comments, please use **actual line breaks** in the Markdown text instead of printing the literal `\n` characters.
+Ensure the output is properly formatted multi-line Markdown.

 ## Must
 When finding issues related to the following points, please include the badge ![must](https://img.shields.io/badge/review-must-red.svg) in your review comment.